-Long haul trucking requires time away from family all year-round, but the challenges of the job are more pronounced around the holidays.
+Long haul trucking requires time away from family all year-round, but the challenges of truck driving jobs are more pronounced around the holidays.
 Don't let seasonal worries drag you down or distract you on the road.
 Stay focused, plan ahead, and make the most of the holidays no matter where you're spending them.

 Keep in Touch Creatively

-One of the biggest challenges of truck driving over the holidays is the time away from friends and family.
+One of the biggest challenges of driving truck over the holidays is the time away from friends and family.
 You may miss some traditional celebrations due to overtime offerings that are too good to pass up.
-Find creative ways to keep in touch when you're on the road, so you can maintain that connection with your family.
+Find creative ways to keep in touch when you're on the road.
+Maintaining that connection with your family and establishing a healthy work-life balance is critical for your mental health.

 Consider writing small holiday notes for your kids and stuffing them in an advent calendar, so they have a message from you every day of the month, even when you're not there.
 Skype and Facetime make it possible to both see and hear your family members as you're resting between certain legs of the journey.
 You can pick up holiday postcards from the various cities you pass through to give your family a little excitement when they check the mailbox.
 Find ways to make your travel fun for everyone.